 A study of over 5,700 cats (spanning over 40 breeds) looked closely at the variations in personalities between each breed.
 They found that out of every cat in the study, Russian Blues had the highest probability of shyness towards strangers.
 Russian Blues were also most likely to show shyness towards new objects.

-Other breeds that were cautious and nervous around new objects were Turkish Vans, Turkish Angoras, Bengals, European Shorthairs, and Siberians.
+Other breeds that were cautious and nervous around new objects like cucumbers and dolls were Turkish Vans, Turkish Angoras, Bengals, European Shorthairs, and Siberians.

 Of course, this doesn’t mean that every cat related to these breeds will be more scared in situations.
 But the study found that a cat’s breed does play a significant part in their behavior!